phylum-dev/phylum-ci/docs/sync/gitlab_ci.md

 ## Overview

-Once configured for a repository, the GitLab CI integration will provide analysis of project dependencies from a lockfile.
+Once configured for a repository, the GitLab CI integration will provide analysis of project dependencies from lockfiles.
 This can happen in a branch pipeline as a result of a commit or in a Merge Request (MR) pipeline.
-For MR pipelines, analyzed dependencies will include any that are added/modified in the MR. For branch pipelines, the analyzed dependencies will be determined by comparing the lockfile in the branch to the default branch. **All** dependencies will be analyzed when the branch pipeline is run on the default branch.
+For MR pipelines, analyzed dependencies will include any that are added/modified in the MR. For branch pipelines, the analyzed dependencies will be determined by comparing lockfiles in the branch to the default branch. **All** dependencies will be analyzed when the branch pipeline is run on the default branch.

 The results will be provided in the pipeline logs and provided as a note (comment) on the MR. The CI job will